 - Project estimation.

-Discovery Process is essential for minimizing risks and ensuring your end product is dynamic and robust.
+The Discovery Process is essential to minimize risks and ensure the end product is dynamic and robust.